 William & Mary is pleased to offer students an opportunity to post material on the Internet.
 Developing materials for the Internet is a significant learning opportunity which will help students prepare for the use of technology.
 Access is also provided in order that students may contribute to the continued operation and development of the Internet as an educational resource.
 The following requirements attach to the exercise of this privilege:

-- The College has established a computer server on which students and student organizations are extended the privilege of posting pages that (1) are consistent with the public, non-profit educational mission of the College, (2) meet the technical specifications of the system, and (3) are in compliance with all applicable regulations and state and federal laws, including those prohibiting obscenity, defamation, or copyright infringement.
+- W&M has established a computer server on which students and student organizations are extended the privilege of posting pages that (1) are consistent with the public, non-profit educational mission of the university, (2) meet the technical specifications of the system, and (3) are in compliance with all applicable regulations and state and federal laws, including those prohibiting obscenity, defamation, or copyright infringement.

 - The posting of obscene materials is unlawful and users are specifically cautioned against linking to sites that contain such materials, even if the site has other useful content.

-- It is a non-commercial user of the Web and student use of the webpage through the conduit of the College's site must remain non-commercial.
+- It is a non-commercial user of the Web and student use of the webpage through the conduit of W&M's site must remain non-commercial.
 No money-making activity may be conducted through the use of the site.

-- The College is not responsible or liable for material in violation of these requirements or applicable laws.
+- W&M is not responsible or liable for material in violation of these requirements or applicable laws.

 - Students and student organizations are responsible for the content of their postings and for ascertaining the copyright status and obtaining all necessary permissions or licenses for any material used.
 By posting materials to the Web, students and an officer of each student organization must acknowledge their acceptance of these requirements.

-- Student pages will be linked to the College of William and Mary site through Tribe Voices.
-Pages posted on Tribe Voices express the views and opinions of only the page author and have not been reviewed or approved by the College of William and Mary.
+- Student pages will be linked to the W&M site through Tribe Voices.
+Pages posted on Tribe Voices express the views and opinions of only the page author and have not been reviewed or approved by W&M.

 - The terms and conditions governing use of the site are based on the policies noted in the Student Handbook which include, but are not limited to, the Honor Code, prohibitions against harassment, violations of law, responsible computer use, and sanctions for failure to comply with legal requirements.